-The majority of wood is sold for export or for the extraction of sandalwood oil, however the heartwood is also used for carving and religious uses.
+The majority of wood is sold for the extraction of sandalwood oil, however the heartwood is also used for carving and religious uses.
 Other products from the tree are also sold into a variety of markets in India and internationally.